Cat5TV/cat5tv_captions/README.md

 ![Screenshot of VLC Playing Category5 TV with cat5tv_captions](assets/cat5tv_captions.png?raw=true)

 Our very own Robbie Ferguson has written a piece of software that uses speech-to-text and machine learning to convert all Category5 TV Network shows to WebVTT Subtitles, and then translates them into a number of languages and pushes them to GitHub.
-This process is 100% automated and as such has less-than-perfect accuracy (though is quite usable).
+This process is 100% automated and as such has less-than-perfect accuracy, though is quite usable.
 As new episodes are released for any show on the Category5 TV Network, the AI automatically converts them to text subtitles, usually within a few days of the video being released.

 ## Help us improve the accuracy